 How to get there: There are only two ways into the park—touching down in a bush plane or walking in on foot—after that, you are on your own!
 Visit the National Park Service website for Gates of the Arctic for more information.

-How the park got its name: The park was given its name by a wilderness advocate named Fred Marshall who regularly visited the North Fork Koyukuk country between 1929 and 1939.
+How the park got its name: The park was given its name by a U.S. Forest Service forester named Robert "Bob" Marshall who regularly visited the North Fork Koyukuk country between 1929 and 1939.
 When he dubbed the area “Gates of the Arctic” he was referring to two mountain peaks—Frigid Crags and Boreal Mountain, the so called “Gates” from the Brooks Range into the northern Arctic.

 Iconic site in the park: Most landmarks found on topographic maps of the park don't even have names.
 This isn't a park known for its established landmarks, but an untrammeled and nuanced wilderness expanse in interior Alaska.
 Aside from the mighty Noatak River, the most iconic landmark of them all is the one that bares the park's namesake—The Gates of the Arctic—a geological formation in the form of two mountain peaks (Frigid Crags and Boreal Mountain) that stand on the east side of the park opening up to the great white north.